 Update: I wrote my own Wood Stove Cookbook, you can find it here!

 - Cooking Items – I’m partial to cast iron for cooking in myself, and I use these wood utensils.
 Maybe it’s in my head, but I think you can taste the plastic when using it to stir hot foods.
 Are you planing to bake things?
 Don’t forget some kind of propane oven!
 This Colman Camp Oven works great on propane stoves or on a wood stove top!
 Pick things that will last, and that will work for how you’ll be cooking.
 Non-stick does not seem to like wood stoves for me!

 - Emergency/Safety Gear – Whatever you need to keep safe in your off grid dream land.
-We live in bear country, so we carry bear spray (like this).
-We also have harsh winters, since this is Alaska after all, so we have a heater and generator (that we love) in case something goes wrong with the stove or we run out of wood.
-We don’t have running water and get our water from the creek, so we made our own water filters, but for hunting and exploring we carry Life Straws.
-We also carry guns loaded with self defense slugs, and we always take dogs on our excursions around the area.
+Alaska is bear country, so we carry bear spray (like this).
+We also have harsh winters so we have a heater and generator (that we love) in case something goes wrong with the stove or we run out of wood.
+It’s a good thing we can DIY since we don’t have running water and get our water from the creek!
+We made our own water filters, but for hunting and exploring we carry Life Straws.
+Carrying guns loaded with self defense slugs are a safety must too, and we always take dogs on our excursions around the area.

 - Specialty Items – Are you heating with wood?
 You’ll need a great ax to chop wood every day!
 How are you going to cook?
 Where are you getting your power?
 Do you want to take a hot shower at home (we have this set up for our showers), or do you plan on bathing some other way?
 What tools do you need to make your back woods life easier?